-More than 20 Afghan police killed as Taliban attack checkpoints
+Taliban attack Afghan checkpoints, killing more than 20 police

 The insurgents often exaggerate battlefield casualties.

+The Taliban, fighting to restore Islamic rule after their 2001 ouster by U.S.-led troops, also attacked Bala Boluk, in the western province of Farah, on Tuesday, killing eight soldiers and wounding three, according to the provincial government.

+The government’s control or influence over the country has fallen to just under 60 percent, down six percentage points from last year, according to the United States’ Special Inspector General for Afghanistan Reconstruction.

-Reporting by Sayed Sarwar Amani in Kandahar; Writing by Girish Gupta; Editing by Nick Macfie
+Reporting by Sayed Sarwar Amani in Kandahar and Jalil Ahmad Rezaee in Herat; Writing by Girish Gupta; Editing by Nick Macfie